 - 1 lemon wedge juice

-- 1.5 litres beef or vegetable broth
+- 6 cups beef or vegetable broth

 - sour cream for garnish